scottjr632/jf/jf-cli/README.md

 stores worktrees under `~/.jf/<repo>/worktrees/<name>`.
 Use `./path` or an absolute path to opt out.

-`jf add` opens a subshell in the new worktree by default.
+`jf new` opens a subshell in the new worktree by default.
 Use `--no-checkout` to skip that behavior.

 Git passthrough: